mwat56/kaliber/README.md

         'testuser1' password check successful
     $ _

-This `-uc` you'll probably never actually use, it was just easy to implement.
+This `-uc` you'll probably never actually use – it was just easy to implement.

 If you want to remove a user the `-ud` will do the trick: